ab3nd/TinyRobo/README.md

 Instead of using custom-made drivetrains, TinyRobo is intended to be a drop-in replacement for the controllers of children's toys.
 Combined with the right toy, the TinyRobo board will serve as a complete small robot that uses up to two motors for locomotion.
 This includes Ackerman-steering toy cars, differential-drive tanks, and holonomic-drive toy insect robots.

+### Software for the ESP-8266 TinyRobo boards

+As an initial cut at the hardware (very minimal functionality), my plan is this:

+1. Arduino-compatible firmware on the ESP-8266, so that I can...
+2. Use ROS/Arduino to recieve ROS messages and turn them into PWM signals for the two motor drivers, so that I can...
+3. Drive the robot from RVIZ.

+Unfortunately, [ROSSerial](http://wiki.ros.org/rosserial_arduino/Tutorials) will let me do ROS messaging from an Arduino-like platform, but the Arduino development environment for the ESP-8266 doesn't have the serial-over-wifi interface that the ESP-8266 normally implements.
+I assume that they would have to connect to something, using the libraries available on the Arduino environment for the ESP-8266, but there is no indication of what that thing is, or if it exists.
+Alternatively, I can use ROSBridge to do JSON-to-ROS serialization on the host computer, and have my robots publish JSON over TCP to ROSBridge.

 ### E-Pucks

 The initial development of the algorithims is going to be done on E-Pucks.